utsav0/daily-dev-tips/src/pages/posts/creating-a-newsletter-layout-with-tailwind.md

 </div>
 ```

 A super important element here is the top-level `flex-col-reverse`.
-This makes sure that the bigger right side is on top of mobile devices!
+This ensures that the bigger right side is on top of mobile devices!

 A super nighty flex function!